 Tom spoke about how he had not always been the best football player.
-When he played for Michigan, he knew the areas he had to work on, but he also knew his strengths: he had a strong work ethic, he was a natural at leading people, and he had perseverance.
+When he played for in college, he knew the areas he had to work on, but he also knew his strengths: he had a strong work ethic, he was a natural at leading people, and he had perseverance.

-Rather than worrying about the huge gap and questioning if they could do it, they tackled (sorry, had to go there) each play one at a time and ensured they made the right move for that particular play:
+Rather than worrying about the huge gap and questioning if they could do it, they tackled (sorry, I had to go there) each play one at a time and ensured they made the right move for that particular play:

 How does this relate to Q4 and you possibly being behind on achieving your annual goals this year?
-Be like Tom.

-Break your goals down into smaller pieces.
+1. Break your goals down into smaller pieces.

-If you’re supposed to redefine the strategy for your product, come up with the smaller milestones that you’ll need to hit along the way, such as selecting a framework to use or identifying your stakeholders.
+If you’re supposed to redefine the strategy for your product, come up with the smaller milestones you’ll need to hit along the way, such as selecting a framework to use or identifying your stakeholders.

-Schedule working on your goals (or it won’t happen).
+2. Schedule working on your goals (or it won’t happen).

 Once you’ve defined those smaller steps and milestones, schedule time on your calendar to do the work.
 I’m a big fan of time-blocking.
 If it’s not scheduled, it won’t happen.

-When goal setting, make sure your goals are in support of your business goals.
+When goal-setting, make sure your goals are in support of your business goals.

-Goals should be SMART!
+3. Your goals should be SMART!